Building a Plugin

 Build & Test

 Once you’ve created an App, you’re ready to starting building your Plugin.
 Refer to the documentation and examples in these repositories to learn how to build and initialize your plugins for the appropriate libraries.

 As with all partner contributions, only those which follow the Segment Spec will be approved.
 Once you’ve finished building your plugin, make sure to reference the above wikis to test your plugin locally.
-Before reviewing, we’ll need to see a full suite of cross-device tests.
+Before reviewing, Segment needs to see a full suite of cross-device tests.

 Complete the remaining steps as outlined in the Developer Center Overview